Yamin1999/tftpd/README.md

 TFTP Server
 ===========

-Simple TFTP server implementation, supporting only the old part of the protocol, as documented in the first edition of TCP/IP Illustrated, Volume 1 (Stevenson).
+Simple TFTP server implementation defined by RFC1350.

 Implemented in pure C, no dependencies.